-(2) Recombinant adsorbed bivalent human papillomavirus-like particle vaccine (Cervarix®) and recombinant adsorbed tetravalent human papillomavirus-like particle vaccine (Gardasil®) (inactivated vaccine)
+(2) Recombinant adsorbed bivalent human papillomavirus-like particle vaccine (Cervarix[®]) and recombinant adsorbed tetravalent human papillomaviruslike particle vaccine (Gardasil[®]) (inactivated vaccine)

-Vaccines to prevent cervical cancer that are available as routine vaccinations in Japan are a bivalent vaccine (Cervarix®) containing antigens of the HPV type 16 and 18 viruses, which are most frequently detected from domestic and foreign patients with cervical cancer, and a tetravalent vaccine (Gardasil®) containing antigens of the type 6 and 11 viruses which are causes of condyloma acuminatum and recurrent respiratory papillomatosis.
-A 9-valent vaccine (Silgard® 9) has also been approved, but is currently voluntary.
-In foreign studies of persons not infected with HPV, both vaccines were shown to be highly effective in preventing both infection and precancerous lesions.
+Vaccines to prevent cervical cancer that are available as routine vaccinations in Japan are a bivalent vaccine (Cervarix[®]) containing antigens of the HPV type 16 and 18 viruses, which are most frequently detected from domestic and foreign patients with cervical cancer, and a tetravalent vaccine (Gardasil[®]) containing antigens of the type 6 and 11 viruses which are causes of condyloma acuminatum and recurrent respiratory papillomatosis.
+A 9-valent vaccine (Silgard[®] 9) has also been approved and included in the routine vaccines in April 2023.
+In foreign studies of persons not infected with HPV, each vaccine has been shown to be highly effective in preventing both infection and precancerous lesions.
 Therefore, countries are recommending that the vaccination be given to young people before their first sexual contact.

-Adverse reactions described in domestic package inserts include local reactions such as pain (83-99%), redness (30-88%) and swelling (25-79%) at the injection site; and systemic reactions including slight fever (5-6%) and malaise; however, most of these are transient and disappear (see the following package inserts: Cervarix[®] [14th ver.] revised in February 2022; Gardasil[®] [2nd ver.] revised in August 2021).
+Adverse reactions described in domestic package inserts include local reactions such as pain (83-99%), redness (30-88%) and swelling (25-79%) at the injection site; and systemic reactions including slight fever (5-6%) and malaise; however, most of these are transient and disappear (see the following package inserts: Cervarix[®] [14th ver.] revised in February 2022; Gardasil[®] [2nd ver.] revised in August 2021; Silgard[®] 9 [5th ver.] revised in October 2022).

-The incidence of severe cases (cases deemed to be serious by the reporter) among suspected cases of adverse reactions (adverse events) reported by medical institutions was 0.0079% for Cervarix and 0.0088% for Gardasil.
-(The incidence reported from the start of sales to June 30, 2021.
-Source: October 2021 documents 3-8 and 3-9 from the 71st Working Group Meeting on Adverse Events, the Subcommittee on Vaccination and Vaccines of the Health Sciences Council).
+The incidence of serious cases (cases deemed to be serious by the reporter) among suspected cases of adverse reactions (adverse events) reported by medical institutions was 0.0079% for Cervarix, 0.0063% for Gardasil and 0.0000% for Silgard 9.
+(The incidence reported from the start of sales to September 30, 2022.
+Source: January 2023 documents 2-8, 2-9 and 2-10-1 from the 90th Working Group Meeting on Adverse Events, the Subcommittee on Vaccination and Vaccines of the Health Sciences Council.)